geoadmin/lib-open-swiss-maps-sdk/README.md

 [Readme iOS](./ios/)

-This module provides convenience methods to use <a href="https://github.com/openmobilemaps/maps-core">Open Mobile Maps</a> with Swisstopo layers.

 ## License
 This project is licensed under the terms of the MPL 2 license.
 See the [LICENSE](LICENSE) file.